 Almond Milk for Kittens

-There are kitten milk replacements available online and through many shops that are specifically designed for the weaning stages.
-You should never substitute, or it will end up with a sickly kitten that might not make it after all.
+There are specially formulated kitten milk replacements available online and through many veterinary or pet shops.
+This milk mimics the exact nutrient content in a queen cat’s milk, so it provides the nutrients that kittens need for healthy development.
+You should never substitute a cat’s milk with any other kind of milk, or you will end up with a sickly kitten that might not make it.

 What About Other Milk?